 As the agriculture teacher at the local high school, I taught several courses including small animal science, large animal science, agriscience, greenhouse management, plant and soil science, and hydroculture.
 I also taught a few college classes including animal science, wildlife and conservation, natural resources management, and agribusiness.
 During my time as an agriculture teacher, the program was able to purchase and start working in a large commercial-scale greenhouse.
 I supervised students in growing vegetable crops from seeds in both soil and soilless environments.
 I learned how to grow crops using a hydroponics and aquaponics system, which was new ground for me.
 I also supervised the students while they learned to grow flowers and landscaping plants in the greenhouse.

 As the sole agriculture teacher, I was responsible for coaching all of the FFA competitive teams.
 I coached successful teams for poultry judging, dairy cattle judging, livestock judging, horse judging, nursery and landscaping competitions, soil judging, and floriculture.

 I also have a master’s degree in Agriculture and Natural Resources from the University of Tennessee.

 I live in West Tennessee with my husband, our son Forrest, and our daughters Dallas and Ellie.
-We live on a small 14-acre farm with meat chickens, turkeys, egg chickens, a Jersey cow, dwarf goats, two horses, a couple of farm dogs, honey bees, and three barn cats.
+We live on a small 14-acre farm with meat chickens, turkeys, egg chickens, quail, a Jersey cow, pygmy and Nubian goats, two horses, a couple of farm dogs, honey bees, and three barn cats.